DNS client and server implementation, supporting both https and udp. https://push.rocks/smartdns

 yarn add @push.rocks/smartdns

-Make sure you have a TypeScript environment setup to utilize the library effectively.
+Make sure you have a TypeScript environment set up to utilize the library effectively.

 Usage